 Please check with the Registrar's Office for up-to-date information on course meeting times and course availability

-Spanish 1: Introductory Spanish.
-Introduction to spoken and written Spanish.
+Spanish 1: Spanish I. Introduction to spoken and written Spanish.
 Intensive study of introductory grammar and vocabulary with a focus on culture.
 Oral class activities, readings and compositions.
 Weekly practice in the virtual language lab includes viewing TV series and films and weekly drill sessions.
 Never serves in partial satisfaction of the Distributive or World Culture Requirements.
 Sample Syllabus.
 (PDF)

 Spanish 7: First-Year Seminars in Spanish and Spanish-American Literature.
 Consult special listings.
 Sample Syllabus.
 (PDF)